DoniDev/DoniDev/README.md

 ___

 I am a developer who is passionate about coding and web development.
-Few tech that I enjoy working is Pytohn, JavaScript.
+Few tech that I enjoy working is **Python**, **JavaScript**.
 I am actively looking for opportunities in web development.
 My aim is to be a *fullstack* developer.
 I learn **Django**, **Django Rest Framework** and currently learning **Vuejs**.